Universal motor: Repulsion-start

 In the past, repulsion-start wound-rotor motors provided high starting torque, but with added complexity.
 Their rotors were similar to those of universal motors, but their brushes were connected only to each other.
 Transformer action induced current into the rotor.
 Brush position relative to field poles meant that starting torque was developed by rotor repulsion from the field poles.
 A centrifugal mechanism, when close to running speed, connected all commutator bars together to create the equivalent of a squirrel-cage rotor.
-As well, when close to approximately 80 per cent of its run speed, these motors can run as induction motors.
+As well, when close to approximately 80 percent of its run speed, these motors can run as induction motors.

 Applications

 Domestic appliances

-Operating at normal power line frequencies, universal motors are not often found in a range less than 1000 watts.
+Operating at normal power line frequencies, universal motors are often found in a range less than 1000 watts.
 Their high speed makes them useful for appliances such as blenders, vacuum cleaners, and hair dryers where high speed and light weight are desirable.
 They are also commonly used in portable power tools, such as drills, sanders, circular saws, and jigsaws, where the motor's characteristics work well.
 An added benefit for power tools used by welders is that classic engine-driven welding machines may be a pure DC generator, and their auxiliary power receptacles will still be DC, even though a typical NEMA 5-15 household configuration.
 The DC power is fine for typical jobsite (outmoded) incandescent lighting and the universal motors in some drills and grinders.
 Many vacuum cleaner and weed trimmer motors exceed 10,000 RPM, while many Dremel and similar miniature grinders exceed 30,000 RPM.

 Universal motors also lend themselves to electronic speed control and, as such, were an ideal choice for domestic washing machines.
 The motor can be used to agitate the drum (both forward and in reverse) by switching the field winding with respect to the armature.
 The motor can also be run up to the high speeds required for the spin cycle.
 Nowadays, variable-frequency drive motors are more commonly used instead.